Jeffvalis/Product-Portfolio/01_Idempotency_Engine/README.md

 **Primary User Story**

 - **As a customer,**
-  **I want** my withdrawal to my Nigerian bank account to either go through once or not at all,
+  **I want** my withdrawal to my bank account to either go through once or not at all,
   **so that** I’m never overpaid due to system errors and I can trust that my transaction history and wallet balance are always correct, even when “the network is bad”.

 **Supporting Stories**